-What you must pay when you get these What you must pay when you get these Complete that are accurred for you services services Out-of-Network Services that are covered for you Hospice care (continued) In-Network Out-of-Network Short-term respite care Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in-network provider, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of- network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan- covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in-network provider, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of- network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practitioner services, including doctor's office visits: Specialis Immunizations No prior authorization required.
-Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
-There is no coinsurance or copay for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-50% coinsurance We also cover some vaccines under our Part D prescription drug benefit.
-Please see Chapter 6 about Part D prescrip
+See Physician/Pra including doctor's of immunizations There is no coinsurance or copay 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: for the pneumonia, influenza, Hepatitis B, and COVID-19 Pneumonia vaccine vaccines.
+Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
+We also cover some vaccines under our Part D prescription drug benefit.
+Please see Chapter 6 about Part D prescri